stephenkung/FaceEnhancement/README.md

 # Low Light Face Enhancement
 For advanced CV project in University of Houston.
+Goals:
-Goal is to reimplement the state-of-art paper "Deep Retinex Decomposition for Low-Light Enhancement", and test it on low light faces.
-Then run a face deteciton method to test improvement on low light faces.
+1) reimplement the state-of-art paper "Deep Retinex Decomposition for Low-Light Enhancement".
+2) test it on low light faces.
+3) run a face deteciton method to test improvement on low light faces.
 Here is the paper website: https://daooshee.github.io/BMVC2018website/
 The author also has published their code and dataset.
 You can find it on above website.